Neesh774/Beano/README.md

 # Beano
 Beano is a general purpose discord bot I made for the [Arcade Cafe Server](https://discord.gg/CTfkUtXyTA).
-It will log most important events, has moderation features, fun commands, and a starboard.
+It will log most important events, has moderation features, fun commands, and a starboard, and features complete slash command support.
 ## Commands
 ### Birthdays
 - ``birthday`` tells you what your birthday is.
 It's ok, we all forget sometimes.